-The New School has been a center of innovation in theater since Erwin Piscator founded the Dramatic Workshop here in the 1940s.
+The New School has been a center of innovation in theater since Erwin Piscator brought his Dramatic Workshop here from Europe in the 1940s.
 His students included Marlon Brando, Walter Matthau, Harry Belafonte, Elaine Stritch, and Tennessee Williams.
 Piscator established a tradition of excellence in theater education that continues at The New School today.
-The graduate program in dramatic arts was introduced in 1994 to prepare talented individuals for careers as actors, playwrights, or directors.
-The school's New York City setting offers students abundant opportunities to learn through observation as well as professional connections through the broadest career network in the country.
+The New School for Drama began in 1994 as a program to train talented individuals for careers in the theater as actors, directors, and playwrights.
+The New School's New York City setting offers students abundant opportunities to learn through observation and make professional connections through the broadest theater career network in the United States.